 To purchase the current calendar and other products, please visit the official RPCV International Calendar page.

-To find out where you can purchase products from other fund-raising Peace Corps groups, please visit this page.
+To find out where you can BUY LOCAL from other fund-raising Peace Corps groups, please visit this page.

 To see where our PROFITS go, please visit this page.